ErikDB87/tado-manual-control/README.md

 ## Requirements
 Obviously, the file `requirements.txt` contains requirements.

-Furthermore, a fix of the `libtado` library was necessary.
-If my PR (https://github.com/germainlefebvre4/libtado/pull/514) has not yet been merged, or the issue is not solved another way, you need to replace `/libtado/api.py` by https://github.com/ErikDB87/libtado/blob/set_schedule_block_by_day_type_fix/libtado/api.py.
-This file is also included in this repository.

 I altered `/libtado/api.py` to take advantage of a workaround for tado's API limit ( https://github.com/s1adem4n/tado-api-proxy).
 I amended line 125, and added a line 126:
 ```
 # api = 'https://my.tado.com/api/v2'             ## This was the original URL